-Below the toolbar there are five panes with different options, described below.
-Before you do that, please read and understand the following warning.
-Support requests which indicate that you have not read it will be replied with a link back to this page.
+Below the toolbar there are several panes with different options, described below.
+Before you do that, please read the following paragraphs.

 Depending on your web server settings, some of these options may be incompatible with your site.
 In this case you will get a blank page or an Internal Server Error 500 error page when trying to access any part of your site.
 If this happens, you have to remove the contents of nginx.conf file from your site's root directory using an FTP application or the File Manager feature of your hosting control panel OR remove all custom configuration from your NginX site configuration file (depending on which method you chose).
 Then you MUST reload or restart NginX for the changes to take effect.